To the Teacher:

 The economic stimulus plan includes many programs, only a portion of which are described in the reading.
-A complete list is easily available online (including on the Obama administration's new website on the economic stimulus, www.recovery.gov).
+A complete list is easily available online (including on the Obama administration's no longer active website on the economic stimulus, www.recovery.gov).
 Individual students and/or small groups might investigate what happens with any of these particular programs during the remainder of the school year.
 For example, students might consider:

 - What does X part of the stimulus package aim to accomplish?